simp/simp-doc/docs/user_guide/HOWTO/Managing_Workstation_Infrastructures.rst

      include 'site::virt'
      include 'site::print::client'

+     # make sure any repos are installed before they
+     # are needed.
+Include dependencies to
+     # other classes if needed.
+     Class[Site::Repos] -> Class[Site::Gui]

      # Make sure everyone can log into all nodes.
      # If you want to change this, simply remove this line and add
      # individual entries to your nodes as appropriate